PasinduSuraweera/README.test/README.md

 - **Standards**: SCIM 2.0 for user provisioning, FIDO2 for passwordless, JWT for tokens
 - **Features**: Multi-factor authentication, risk-based adaptive auth, consent management, identity federation, fine-grained authorization

-It serves as the **single source of truth for identity** across all applications—eliminating the anti-pattern of each app maintaining its own user database.
+It serves as the **single source of truth for identity** across all applications eliminating the anti-pattern of each app maintaining its own user database.

 ### The Application: Role-Based Access Control in Next.js